LTRData/curl/winbuild/README.md

  - `VC=<num>`                    - VC version.
 6 or later.
  - `WITH_DEVEL=<path>`           - Paths for the development files (SSL, zlib, etc.)
-                                   Defaults to sibling directory deps: ../deps
+                                   Defaults to sibling directory: `../deps`
                                    Libraries can be fetched at https://windows.php.net/downloads/php-sdk/deps/
-                                   Uncompress them into the deps folder.
+                                   Uncompress them into the `deps` folder.
  - `WITH_SSL=<dll/static>`       - Enable OpenSSL support, DLL or static
  - `WITH_NGHTTP2=<dll/static>`   - Enable HTTP/2 support, DLL or static
  - `WITH_MSH3=<dll/static>`      - Enable (experimental) HTTP/3 support, DLL or static